TristanToye/rails-4-boilerplate/README.md

 ## Other things coming soon:

 * How to get to the moon on Rails
-* Gravatar lookup feature
-* Built in dashboard
-* Layout Swapping
+* More test coverage
+* UI Dashboard improvment